resources / blog /

 It makes a difference especially once a few years pass and things naturally start to wear down or act up.

-When unexpected happens, does accidental damage protection really help?
+Does accidental damage protection really help?

 We all think, “Nothing’s going to happen to mine, it just sits in the kitchen.”